12/2025

 Interior Design

+The colour and material palette draws inspiration from the surrounding nature reserves of the district.
+Accordingly, shades of green dominate the ground floor, structuring the 415 sqm open-plan space into distinct zones.Thematic features, such as the ‘Library of Things’, are highlighted in a complementary orange colour.
 In the children’s area, pedestals shaped like large pebbles, small portable seating cushions and seating islands invite children to read or be read to.
 Felt elements and wall panels improve the acoustics.
-The colour palette is complemented by a playful shade of pink.

 Client: Bücherhallen Hamburg